smarthomeNG/plugins/avm/README.md

 This function cancels a running call.

 ## reconnect()
-This function reconnect the upstream connection.
+This function reconnects the WAN (=internet) connection.

 ## reboot()
 This function reboots the FritzDevice.